efriel94/ef_blog/_posts/Privacy/2021-06-25-libsecret-git.md

 ---

 # Introduction
-I was working on a project recently that I was prevented from using SSH authentication for pushing code so it quickly became a burden inputting username and access token into the prompt.
+I was working on a project recently that I was prevented from using SSH authentication for pushing code so it quickly became a burden inputting username and access token into the prompt over and over.
 Git has three options for storing credentials:
 1. Cache credential helper (stores passwords in memory)
 2. Store credential helper (stores passwords in plaintext)
 3. Use a third party solution